-Maybe you’ve seen some snippets of the fall decorating that I’ve shared on Instagram, but today I’m here to share in more detail.
-First up is the sideboard in my kitchen.
+Maybe you’ve seen some snippets of the fall decorating that I’ve shared on Instagram, but today I’m here to share in more detail for inspiration.
+First up is the wooden sideboard in my kitchen.
 Well, it’s really a dresser that I bought at a thrift store, but it’s a real workhorse in my kitchen.
 It holds all of my kitchen linens and table setting accessories.
 Take a look HERE if you’d like to see how I have it all organized.

 Before I go any further though, I want to let you know that I’m participating in a new monthly series, “Celebrations Of Home”, with a group of awesome bloggers!
 Each month, we hope to inspire you by bringing you just one of the ways that we celebrate the seasons and holidays in our homes.
 This month it’s all about fall!
 Make sure you don’t miss the links to everyone’s fall projects at the bottom of my post.

 I’ve wanted a large tiered galvanized tray forever, but most of them had a higher price than I was willing to pay.
-After much searching, I lucked up on a brand new Pottery Barn one on ebay for a great price.
+After much searching, I lucked out on a brand new Pottery Barn tray on ebay for a great price.
 Sold!
 I intend to put that puppy to good use!
-For fall, I filled it with all sorts of goodies that came out of my stash.
+For fall, I filled it with all sorts of nature inspired goodies that came out of my stash.
 Pumpkins, berries, acorns, apples and some realistic burnished leaves.

 I couldn’t resist including a set of cutey patootey squirrel salt and pepper shakers.
 I used them a couple of years ago as part of a Woodland Thanksgiving Tablescape that I put together in the dining room of our former home.

-A few rust colored plates from a dollar store and a pumpkin are displayed under a glass cloche.
+A few rust colored plates from a dollar store and a white pumpkin are displayed under a pretty glass cloche.

 I picked these fabric pumpkins up at Pottery Barn when they had gone on clearance after the fall season last year.
 Gotta love after season sales!
 I dressed them up a little by wrapping some twine around the stems and adding some green acorns to the pumpkin underneath the cloche.